Deep Contrastive Patch-Based Subspace Learning for Camera Image Signal Processing: Related Works

+To augment the missing pair of a realistic noisy, and clean image, self-supervision brings more attention to the field.
+The idea of self-supervision allows the network to learn from images even without specifying clean/noisy pairing.
+Earlier works N2V \cite{krull2019noise2void}, N2S \cite{batson2019noise2self}, and N2N \cite{moran2020noisier2noise} all follow the spirit of learning noise patterns wildly without specifying noisy-clean pairs when performing training.
+Recent works are learning under more versatile conditions, namely more specific self-supervised task design \cite{Liu2021RelightingII,Khademi2021SelfSupervisedPD}.
+Although our idea introduces matched noisy/clean image pairs as a prior knowledge of class labeling, we show that, with a contrastive learning pipeline, our encoder achieves better performance compared with previous self-supervised neural networks if we no longer assume a single noise additive from the clean image.

-\paragraph{Deep Learning Within Camera ISP Scope} There are numerous works related to camera image signal processing, where different types of articulated modelings are applied in different vision tasks.
-Among all of them, some related works such as color demosaicing(e.g. \cite{khashabi2014joint}), image denoising(e.g. \cite{tian2020deep}), auto white balance correction(e.g. \cite{afifi2020deep}), removing lossy compression artifacts (e.g. \cite{galteri2017deep}), \emph{etc.}, have been separately discussed under deep learning settings.
-Within image denoising scope, there is a novel work, referred to as CycleISP\cite{zamir2020cycleisp}, which develops a generative model to generate synthesized realistic image data that is both forward and reversed.
-Moreover, solving multi-task image enhancement is possible: \cite{schwartz2018deepisp} is an early work that focus on jointly solving demosaicing and denoising problems by applying deep learning schemes from the source sampling of sensors.
-Later, a recent work \cite{ignatov2020replacing} presented a single deep learning model containing 5 parallel learning levels to replace the entire camera ISP pipeline, referred to as PyNET.
-The input RAW image from a cellphone is aligned with a DSLR camera output as the supervised training data and PyNET outputs a visually high-quality sRGB image.
+\paragraph{Deep Learning Within Camera ISP Scope} Many works explore applying deep learning in various tasks related to Camera ISP, such as color demosaicing (e.g., \cite{khashabi2014joint}) and image denoising (e.g., \cite{tian2020deep}).
+CycleISP \cite{zamir2020cycleisp} develops a generative model to generate synthesized realistic images for image denoising.
+Moreover, another work \cite{schwartz2018deepisp} can perform image denoising by employing deep neural networks derived from the original sampling of sensors.
+A more recent work, PyNET \cite{ignatov2020replacing}, introduces a neural network containing give parallel learning levels to supplant the entirety of the Camera ISP pipeline.